-I felt like an outsider in my parents world.
+I felt like an outsider in my parent’s world.
 I did not fit in.
-There was a deep feeling that the lives of my parents was in a different universe than the one I lived in.
+There was a deep feeling that the lives of my parents were in a different universe than the one I lived in.
 It was not just that I was gay that made for the separation.
-There was an artificial, self important, moneyed world that my parents moved through.
-There was also a generation gap: my parents were products of the 1950’s and I was a child of the 1960’s.
+There was an artificial, self-important, moneyed world that my parents moved through.
+There was also a generation gap: my parents were products of the 1950s and I was a child of the 1960s.
 I needed to escape from their world which I felt smothered by.

-For many years I felt that places like Germantown and New York City had a hardness and a roughness which met me deeply and combated a softness that I felt within myself.
+For many years I felt that places like Germantown and New York City had a hardness and a roughness that met me deeply and combated a softness that I felt within myself.

 Today I do not feel the need for my external environment to provide me with hardness.
 I have grown up.
 I have more grit and hardness inside me.
 I have matured and changed.
 I also feel at home in my own skin.
 The gay man inside, with all the softer attributes, is ok with me today.
 I’ve accepted the softness in myself and seen how powerful it can be.

-But Philadelphia is still no longer my city.
-It still feels like my parents city, not mine.
-I identify more with Washington, D.C. or New York City, and feel them both to be my home towns.
-But today I am comfortable in my own skin, a gay man of the world.
+Philadelphia is still no longer my city.
+It still feels like my parent’s city, but not mine.
+I identify more with Washington, D.C., or New York City, both of which are my adopted home towns.
+Today I am comfortable in my own skin, a gay man of the world.